The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 How Google Ads Can Fuel Your Email Marketing Efforts

-You can use your nonprofit’s other marketing channels to build your subscriber list.
+Use your nonprofit’s other marketing channels to build your subscriber list.
 As the world’s most popular search engine, Google is one of the best channels to promote your cause.
-According to our Google Ad Impact Report, the search engine claims over 90% of the market and processes an incredible 3.5 billion search queries every day.
+According to our Google Ad Impact Report, Google claims over 90% of the search market and processes an incredible 3.5 billion search queries every day.

 Considering that 98% of searchers click a result on page 1 of Google, you want your nonprofit’s website to rank as high as possible for mission-related keywords.
 That makes Google Ads a promising platform to get your site in front of people who are actively searching for causes like yours.

 Not to mention, eligible nonprofits can claim free advertising credits via the Google Ad Grants program.
-With the grant, you can promote your website’s content to users searching for relevant keywords.
+With the grant, you can promote your website’s content to users for free.
 The goal of the program is to drive meaningful actions like donations and email subscriptions.
-Here’s a rundown of the benefits of the program.
+Here’s a rundown of the Google Ad Grant’s benefits.

 Here’s how to use Google Ads to grow your nonprofit’s email subscriber list: